Peru ex-President Alberto Fujimori's health 'worsening'

 The doctor told AFP news agency that "the tests that were done show that the former president has gastroduodenitis".

-He added that the jailed ex-leader was unable to eat because the food he ingested was reaching internally damaged areas.'No clemency'
+He added that the jailed ex-leader was unable to eat because the food he ingested was reaching internally damaged areas.

 The former president, in office from 1990 to 2000, was admitted to hospital on Friday for intestinal bleeding, but later released.